-- How much cover you choose for your contents (the total amount insured)
+- How much cover you choose (the total amount insured)

-- Whether you decide to add any optional types of cover, such as accidental damage or cover for portable valuables
+- Whether you decide to add any optional cover, such as accidental damage or cover for portable valuables

-- How much excess you choose (the amount of money you may need to contribute towards the cost of a claim)
+- The basic excess you choose (the amount of money you may need to contribute towards the cost of a claim)